CherryLend/cherrylend-v2-spec/README.md

   interest_asset: AssetClass,
   lender_address_hash: AddressHash,
   loan_duration: POSIXTime,
+  lovelace_amount: Int,
 }
 ```

 We first need to fold the input loan UTxOs and remove duplicate lender address hashes.
 When there are duplicate lender address hashes, we will sum the collateral amount, loan amount, and interest amount, and keep everything else the same.
 The collateral amount and interest amount will be retrieved from the datum.
 The loan amount will be calculated by the amount of loan assets in the input loan UTxO.

+Since the loan offers are split into multiple small UTxOs, if the lender is giving a large loan offer in a native asset they will need to send a considerable amount of ADA to be locked up.
+The lovelace_amount ensures they get their ADA back as well as their interest and loan.

 We will assume that the list of output collateral UTxO's datum contains a unique lender address hash.
 We will use a filter map function to construct a list of ValidateLoanInfo.
 The collateral amount will be calculated by grabbing the amount of collateral assets in the output UTXO.
 Everything else will be constructed from the datum of the collateral UTxOs.